 To clean the oven, you don’t have to use any harsh or potentially harmful chemicals to produce fantastic results.
 Baking soda and vinegar mixes make for a fantastic solution to clean the inside of the oven, as well as the hobs on top too.
 It’ll be a big job, but we promise you that it will be worth it.
 You can use the same solution to clean your microwave which, barring an absolute mess, will be a much easier job to tackle and should take a fraction of the time.

 Once the interior of your caravan home is taken care of you can start on the exterior such as the roof and awnings.
+We often receive questions covering how to clean a caravan roof but ultimately, it’s fairly easy.
 You will need a hose or bucket with plenty of water, a tall ladder, a mop or extendable soft brush, sponge, bicarbonate of soda and dry cloths.
-What you absolutely shouldn't use is any high-pressure washers, steam cleaners or car shampoo, as these can cause long-term damage to the exterior of your home.
+What you absolutely shouldn’t use is any high-pressure washers, steam cleaners or car shampoo, as these can cause long-term damage to the exterior of your home.

 Dry the surface with a cloth, making sure not to rub too hard in case it leads to damaging your exterior.
 It won’t make for a good time if your experience of cleaning a caravan awning and/or roof ends in potentially expensive repairs.